ivarsrb/examples/mjpeg-streaming/README.md

 w.Header().Set("Content-Type", "multipart/x-mixed-replace; boundary="+boundary)
 ```
 For `boundry` I chose an arbitrary string, but it could be anything as long as it is not going to appear in the data we want to separate.
-At this point, according to M-JPEG response format, we can stream all our images one by one and hopefully see the animation.
+At this point, according to M-JPEG response format we discussed earlier, we can stream all our images one by one and hopefully see the animation.
 ``` go
 w.Write([]byte("\r\n--" + boundary + "\r\n"))
 w.Write([]byte("Content-Type: image/jpeg\r\nContent-Length: " + strconv.Itoa(len(imgRed)) + "\r\n\r\n"))